 The driver works with devices that are compliant to the Communication Device Class (CDC) specification, subclass Abstract Control Model (ACM).
 However, the driver supports three different USB protocol types, which are described in more detail below.

 The device needs to implement the Abstract Control Model (ACM) subclass defined in the USB Communication Device Class (CDC) specification.
 This protocol requires two USB interfaces, a data interface which consists of two endpoints (bulk in + bulk out) and a control interface which consists of one interrupt in endpoint.
 Furthermore, on EP0 the device must implement the class-specific requests defined by the CDC specification.
-Because this USB protocol is compliant to the CDC/ACM standard on some operating systems (e.g. Linux, MacOS) the device can work with in-box drivers.
+Because this USB protocol is compliant to the CDC/ACM standard on some other operating systems (e.g. Linux, MacOS) the device can work with in-box drivers.

 This mode uses the CDC data interface (bulk in + bulk out endpoint) only.
 No control interface (interrupt in endpoint) is required.
 The device needs to implement the CDC class-specific requests, so that is still possible to support baud rate settings and serial control/status lines.
 This mode is useful if the number of available endpoints is limited by hardware restrictions.
-However, as the protocol is proprietary, a specific device driver is required for every operating system platform to be supported by the device.

 The device implements only the data interface (bulk in + bulk out endpoint).
 The device does not provide an additional control interface and does not need to implement any class-specific requests on EP0.
 Because bulk transfer mode provides flow control, there is no need to support serial control/status lines.
 The advantage of the bulk-only protocol is that the implementation efforts on the device side are reduced to a minimum.
-However, because the protocol is proprietary, a specific device driver is required for every operating system platform to be supported by the device.

 Thesycon also offers an ACM class driver for Windows CE and Windows Mobile.